cruzang000/chat-bot/timeLog.md

     * 4 hours
         * weekly activity and continued some debugging on individual project

-* week 13:
+* week 14:
     * 10 hours
+        * implemented home page for members and showing user information as well as their current plans
         * implemented adding plan adding api to avoid page reload
         * lots of debugging

-* week 13:
+* week 15:
     * 4 hours
         * implemented removing plans, and worked on user interface
         * more debugging
-* week 14:
-    * 4 hours
-        * implemented home page for members and showing user information as well as their current plans

-* week 15
+* week 16
-    * 5 hours
+    * 13 hours
         * worked on getting the app fully debugged and added in some error handling as well as changes to the ui